-With each industrial revolution, products were manufactured faster, more precisely and consistently.
-Industry 4.0 fosters the smart factory, encouraged technologies such as the Internet of Things, Blockchain, Artificial Intelligence, Machine Learning, Virtual Reality, Augmented Reality and more.
+With each industrial revolution, products were manufactured faster, more precisely, and consistently.
+Industry 4.0 fosters the smart factory, encouraging technologies such as the Internet of Things, Blockchain, Artificial Intelligence, Machine Learning, Virtual Reality, Augmented Reality, and more.

-This is a smart world and every manufacturer supports the fact that quality of product defines the success of the business for customers (as per a recent IQMS survey).
-Accurate, well-informed and real-time collaboration with employees 24/7 will drive the most efficient path to growth and productivity.
+This is a smart world and every manufacturer supports the fact that the quality of products defines the success of a business for customers (as per a recent IQMS survey).
+Accurate, well-informed, and real-time collaboration with employees 24/7 will drive the most efficient path to growth and productivity.

-In the current scenario, IoT enabled cyber-physical systems communicate with each other in real-time across the organization.
-Big Data analytics, robotics etc. also ensure higher level of accuracy in supply chain and minimize order delays.
+Today, IoT-enabled cyber-physical systems communicate with each other in real-time across the organization.
+Big Data analytics, robotics, etc. also ensure a higher level of accuracy in the supply chain and minimize order delays.

-- Transparency of information – A virtual copy of physical files or data is saved online so as to smooth the workflow
+- Transparency of information – A virtual copy of physical files or data is saved online to smooth workflow

-- Interoperability – Machines and sensors are maintained to make collaboration easy for staff members
+- Interoperability – Machines and sensors are connected to a central data center and aggregated for improved processes, performance, and planning.

-- Decentralized and well-informed decision making – Helps decision makers evaluate tasks and operations efficiently, without wasting time and money
+- Decentralized and informed decision making – Helps managers evaluate tasks and operations efficiently, without wasting time and money

-- Technical assistance to users – Eliminates human efforts by offering high-end physical tools to departments
+- Technical assistance to users – Reduces human efforts by offering high-end technology tools for departments

-Now, talking about the emerging trends in advanced manufacturing – here are some of the emerging trends that will nurture industry 4.0 and change the way businesses work.
+Now, here are some of the emerging trends that will nurture industry 4.0 and change the way businesses work.

 - Advanced robots

-Robots such as Sophia, Atlas, Asimo by Honda, iCub, PETMAN and Nao are names of a few intelligent robots which are on the forefront of this robotics revolution.
-These robots can perform activities, recognize postures, environment and walk on rough terrains without breaking a sweat.
-A set of sensors, dexterous hands, and ultimate manoeuvrability makes them impressive humanoid robots.
+Robots such as Sophia, Atlas, Asimo by Honda, iCub, PETMAN, and Nao are names of a few intelligent robots which are at the forefront of this robotics revolution.
+These robots can perform activities, recognize postures, and walk on rough terrain without breaking a sweat.
+A set of sensors, dexterous hands, and ultimate maneuverability make them impressive humanoid robots.

 - Additive manufacturing

-Isn’t it interesting?
 Simply stated, additive manufacturing involves the creation of complex products by a layering of materials.
-Components which are exposed to high pressures can be produced with this manufacturing process, using cobalt-chromium powder.
-Industries such as aerospace, medical, automotive, energy and consumer products industries are highly leveraging additive manufacturing technology so that they can work with utmost precision in order to beat the competition.
+Components that are exposed to high pressures can be produced with this manufacturing process, using cobalt-chromium powder.
+Industries such as aerospace, medical, automotive, energy, and consumer products industries are highly leveraging additive manufacturing technology so that they can work with utmost precision to beat the competition.